rydmike/adaptive_theme_demo/README.md

         ),
       ),
 ```
-With the above theme in place for our Material Buttons, we get this result:
+With the above theme in place for our **Material Buttons**, we get this result:

 <img src="https://raw.githubusercontent.com/rydmike/adaptive_theme_demo/master/images/buttons.gif" alt="Material Buttons theme" />